mosuka/sarissa/README.md

 }
 ```

-Once the engine is populated, build `VectorEngineQuery` objects (see `examples/vector_search.rs`) to target specific fields, adjust `VectorScoreMode`, and apply metadata filters — exactly the same path used by the integration test above.
+Once the engine is populated, build `VectorEngineSearchRequest` objects (see `examples/vector_search.rs`) to target specific fields, adjust `VectorScoreMode`, and apply metadata filters — exactly the same path used by the integration test above.

 #### Hybrid Search with VectorEngine